 The idea is to hone down the application process to those companies that are genuinely likely to follow through with investment and therefore, to save limited HMRC review resources from otherwise being wasted reviewing 'speculative applications'.

 HMRC is screening applications up-front.
 So if you don’t include the prospective investor details, then it will likely get rejected within a few days of submission.

 How to file the SEIS/EIS advance assurance form with HMRC

-The quickest way to file the form is to email it along with your covering letter and all other attachments to [email protected].
+The quickest way to file the form is to email it along with your covering letter and all other attachments as PDFs to firstname.lastname@example.org.